Risks & Opportunities

 More and more governments have implemented new or enhanced legislation on data protection, such as GDPR in Europe, LGPD in Brazil, POPI in South Africa or PIPL in China.
 Umicore has implemented the necessary governance structures in compliance with these legislations and is closely monitoring any changes or new regulations on this topic.

 To safeguard its data and innovative ideas, Umicore is providing training to its employees worldwide on how they can contribute to and ensure the protection of trade secrets.
-To that end, the “I Stay Alert” campaign was launched in 2021, consisting of several training modules and tools as described in Information security and data protection.
+To that end, the “I Stay Alert” campaign, which was launched in 2021, was continued throughout 2022 as described in information security and data protection.

-The Umicore Trade Compliance Team closely follows and responds to global trade conditions.
+The Umicore Trade Compliance Team closely follows and responds to global trade conditions, not in the least the newly imposed sanctions following the recent geopolitical events in 2022.

 Umicore continues to play an active role in informing legislators of various emission control technologies for both diesel and gasoline powered vehicles, to help legislators make informed decisions about future emission and testing norms.
-To manage policy risks, Umicore participates in public consultations and is a member of multiple industry associations, including sourcing, climate and business related topics.
+To manage policy risks, Umicore participates in public consultations and is a member of multiple industry associations, including those related to sourcing, climate and business.
 As described in Engaging For Impact, Umicore is supportive of challenging targets in areas such as battery regulation, as they represent opportunities for us.
+As a founding member of the Global Battery Alliance (GBA), Umicore is one of the staunchest drivers and co-developers of the Battery Passport.
+Transparency on a battery’s lifecycle enables consumers, companies and regulators to make well-informed choices, propelling decarbonized electric driving.

-Umicore is further enforcing its international tax team and increased its use of third-party advisory services to monitor and manage tax related risks.
+Umicore is further enforcing its international tax team and has increased its use of third-party advisory services to monitor and manage tax-related risks.

-In the short term, potential disruption in supply chains due to factors including COVID-19 restrictions, changes in trade regulation or geopolitical events and subsequent delays at borders and ports, container transportation shortage and high energy prices remains a real risk.
+In the short term, potential disruption in supply chains due to factors including changes in trade regulation, geopolitical events and subsequent delays at borders and ports, container transportation shortage and high energy prices remain a real risk.
 A further source of stress in the supply relates to stricter application of regulations on transboundary movements of waste and/or bans by carriers, ports or countries to accept waste or dangerous goods.
 Regarding the supply of metals, securing adequate volumes of raw materials is essential in the ongoing viability of our product and service offering and in achieving our growth objectives.
-Responsible sourcing is a key priority and competitive edge for Umicore: when sourcing materials or through indirect procurement, we check suppliers and conduct due diligence based on a risk assessment to ensure that no harm is inflicted on people (e.g., Human Rights violations), the environment or society.
+Responsible sourcing is a key priority and competitive edge for Umicore: when sourcing materials or through indirect procurement, we check suppliers and conduct due diligence based on a risk assessment to ensure that no harm is inflicted on people (e.g., human rights violations), the environment or society.
 More details about what we expect from our suppliers can be found in Society.
-Insufficient availability of raw materials such as palladium, rhodium or battery nickel units, combined with a lack of alternatives, can impact metal prices as described in Metal price.
+Insufficient availability of raw materials such as palladium, rhodium, lithium or battery nickel units, combined with a lack of alternatives, can impact metal prices as described in the metal price chapter.

-In the medium term, price volatility and limited availability of supply remain a concern, in particular for battery materials for which demand is expected to soar for certain platinum group metals, the use of which is currently closely linked to internal combustion engine technology.
+In the medium term, price volatility and limited availability of supply remain a concern, in particular for battery materials for which demand is expected to soar or for certain platinum group metals, the use of which is currently closely linked to internal combustion engine technology.
 The uncertain grade mix for battery materials may lead to inadequate supplies.
+There are risks that development of new supply may not precisely match demand increases, whereby the gap in supply and demand during the rapid future growth could lead to temporary supply shortages or excesses, which will reflect in metal prices.
 Other materials such as germanium face long-term supply challenges due to changing market conditions, where there is a trend for suppliers to move downstream.
-With regard to sustainability and the impact of Umicore’s activities on society, it is crucial we further deploy the Umicore Let’s go for Zero strategy, with a supply chain that is fully certified against environment, social and governance criteria and decarbonization targets for scopes 1, 2 and 3.
+Regarding sustainability and the impact of Umicore’s activities on society, it is crucial we deliver performance against our ESG ambitions, with a supply chain that is fully certified against environment, social and governance criteria and decarbonization targets for Scopes 1, 2 and 3.
+Next to the grade, price volatility and limited availability, the GHG impact of the raw materials we purchase comes as an additional dimension to be taken into account when locking in supply and spans over the short, medium and the long term.

 In the long term, regarding supply, Umicore requires certain metals or metal-containing raw materials to manufacture its products and feed its recycling activities.
 Some of these raw materials are comparatively scarce and require very specific sourcing strategies.
 Obtaining adequate supplies of these materials is important for the ongoing success and growth of our business.

-Regarding battery materials in particular, demand is expected to increase massively in the coming years and decades, as is competition for the sourcing of the required materials.
-Regarding certain precious metals and platinum group metals in particular, physical supply is currently tight and sensitive to any supply or demand disruption in the short term, while sensitive to the pace of electrification and alternative drive train technologies such as fuel cells in the longer term.
+Regarding battery materials in particular, demand is expected to increase massively in the coming years and decades, as is competition for the ethical and low carbon, sustainable sourcing of the required materials.
+Regarding certain precious metals and platinum group metals (PGM) in particular, physical supply is currently tight and short-term sensitive to any supply or demand disruption while on a longer-term sensitive to the pace of electrification and alternative drive train technologies such as fuel cells.

 The impact of COVID-19 and measures taken to contain contagion are expected to continue having an impact on the availability of raw materials and in general on the supply chain, but that risk is expected to decrease and stabilize through 2023.
 Conversely, geopolitical risks are increasing.

-Existing and upcoming laws at national and EU level on due diligence and sustainable product policy have increased awareness about the topics of responsible sourcing and sustainable value chains, in particular for designated conflict minerals (tin, tantalum, tungsten and gold) and more recently also for battery materials (cobalt, nickel, lithium).
-Requirements for robust due diligence management systems, compliance and reporting will only increase in the coming years for the entire supply chain, both for impact on Human Rights, and for environmental, social and governance (ESG) criteria.
+Existing and upcoming laws at national and EU level on due diligence and sustainable product policy have increased awareness about the topics of responsible sourcing and sustainable value chains, in particular for designated conflict minerals (tin, tantalum, tungsten and gold) and more recently also for battery materials (cobalt, nickel, lithium, manganese).
+Requirements for robust due diligence management systems, compliance and reporting will only increase in the coming years for the entire supply chain, both for the impact on human rights, as well as for environmental, social and governance (ESG) criteria.
 Increased standards are also an opportunity for Umicore because of our long-standing experience in due diligence and responsible sourcing and because they will create a more level playing field for the industry.

-Umicore has implemented policies and measures covering Human Rights, the right for workers to organize, collective bargaining, equal opportunities and non-discrimination, banning of child labor, banning of forced labor, consistent with International Labour Organisation (ILO) standards, as supported through a Global Framework Agreement on Sustainable Development with IndustriALL Global Union.
+Umicore has implemented policies and measures covering: human rights, the right for workers to organize, collective bargaining, equal opportunities and non-discrimination, banning of child labor, banning of forced labor, consistent with International Labour Organisation (ILO) standards, as supported through a Global Framework Agreement (GFA) on Sustainable Development with IndustriALL Global Union.
+The GFA captures Umicore’s engagement to both our employees and our suppliers.

 Both policies include a robust due diligence system, which includes background screening of suppliers, a risk assessment based on country, material and supplier risk and risk mitigation actions, in combination with onsite visits and third-party audits for critical suppliers.
-Under the due diligence system of the Cobalt Framework, the identification of ‘red flags’ or ‘orange flags’ triggers engagement with the supplier on the related issue and an internal decision-making process involving senior management in appropriate follow-up.
-Umicore remains the first cathode material producer to offer certified materials from a clean and ethical origin.
+Under the due diligence system of the Cobalt Framework, the identification of "red flags" or "orange flags" triggers engagement with the supplier on the related issue and an internal decision-making process involving senior management in appropriate follow-up.
+Umicore was the first company globally to get annual third-party assurance on its responsible sourcing framework for Cobalt through the annual compliance report (publicly available).

 Furthermore, Umicore continues to ensure that its production operations are certified as conflict-free and receives site and metal-specific responsible sourcing certifications from the LBMA, RJC and RMI.
 For more information, see Society.